 The Food and Drug Administration (FDA) has regulated tanning beds and sunlamp products for over 30 years, as excessive exposure could be harmful to the body.

-On Thursday May 29, 2013, the federal agency issued a final decision regarding the reclassification of sunlamp products and ultraviolet (UV) lamps used in indoor tanning beds.
+Over 10 years ago, the federal agency issued a final decision regarding the reclassification of sunlamp products and ultraviolet (UV) lamps used in indoor tanning beds.

 With this decision, the federal agency has changed the labeling requirements for these devices from low-risk to moderate-risk devices.
 They are also requiring the products carry a black box, visible to consumers, that explicitly states the people under age 18 should not use these devices.